lejito/cursiva-server/README.md

 # Cursiva Backend

-Cursiva Backend is an Express application and API that works as the server and core of the **Cursiva: University Academic Manager** project.
+Cursiva Server is an Express application and API that works as the server and core of the **Cursiva: University Academic Manager** project.
 To view all the project, visit the [project page](https://github.com/users/lejito/projects/4?pane=info).

 ## How to run